-He attended the University of Adelaide Medical School graduating in 1991.
+A/Prof Qureshi attended the University of Adelaide Medical School graduating in 1991.
 His Ophthalmology training was at Flinders Medical Centre, the Royal Adelaide Hospital in South Australia.
-He then started the first of his two subspecialist fellowships at Leeds General Infirmary in Anterior segment reconstructions and complex cataract surgery.
-In 2000, A/Prof Salmaan Qureshi was appointed medical retina fellow to Professor Alan Bird at Moorfields Eye Hospital in London.
-He returned to Australia to take up a post as a Consultant Ophthalmologist in the Medical Retina Clinic at the Royal Victorian Eye and Ear Hospital (RVEEH) in 2001.
+He then started the first of his two subspecialist fellowships at Leeds General Infirmary in Anterior Segment reconstruction and complex cataract surgery.
+In 2000, he started his second fellowship at Moorfields Eye Hospital in London with Professor Alan Bird in Medical Retina.
+He returned to Australia to join the Medical Retina Clinic at the Royal Victorian Eye and Ear Hospital (RVEEH) in 2001 as a consultant Ophthalmologist.

-His notable achievements include introducing anti-VEGF therapy for retinal disease to the RVEEH, as lead clinician in 2006.
+A/Prof Qureshi introduced anti-VEGF therapy (Avastin) for retinal vascular disease to the RVEEH, as lead clinician in 2006.
 As a result the Eye Hospital became the first hospital in Australia to offer this revolutionary therapy for blinding retinal disease.
-In 2013 he along with A/Prof Lyndell Lim commenced the DIMECAT trial that will change the way cataract surgery is performed in patients with diabetic eye disease.
-He has also been either a principal investigator or investigator in many of the landmark retinal clinical trials over the last 20 years including the ANCOR, MARINA, RESOLVE, EXCITE etc. These trials amongst others have revolutionised the treatment of blinding retinal disease.
+In 2013 he, along with A/Prof Lyndell Lim, commenced the DIMECAT trial that will change the way cataract surgery is performed in patients with diabetic eye disease.
+He has also been either a principal investigator or investigator in many of the landmark retinal clinical trials over the last 20 years including the ANCOR, MARINA, RESOLVE, and EXCITE trials.
+These trials, among others, have revolutionised the treatment of blinding retinal disease.

-A/Prof Salmaan Qureshi’s surgical experience spans more than 20 years in complex Cataract Surgery, Intravitreous Injections and Retinal Laser.
+A/Prof Qureshi’s surgical experience spans more than 20 years in complex Cataract Surgery, Intravitreous Injections and Retinal Laser.
 His areas of clinical specialty are Diabetic Eye Disease (retinopathy), Macular Degeneration, Retinal Vascular Disease and Inherited Retinal Disease (Retinal Dystrophies).
-He consults in East Melbourne, Doncaster and Vermont South.
+He consults in Doncaster and Vermont South.

 - Associate Professor of Ophthalmology at University of Melbourne